-ECOTOXICITY: This product may be harmful to contaminated plant and animal life, especially in large quantities.
+ECOTOXICITY: This material may be harmful to contaminated plant and animal life, especially in large quantities.
 All releases to terrestrial, atmospheric and aquatic environments should be avoided.
-No aquatic toxicity data are available for components.

 RESULTS OF PBT AND vPvB ASSESSMENT: No Data Available.
 PBT and vPvB assessments are part of the chemical safety report required for some substances in European Union Regulation (EC) 1907/2006, Article 14.